Bafta Awards 2025: All the most daring looks on the red carpet

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Hollywood’s brightest stars descended on London for the 2025 Bafta ceremony – and showed off a whole load of eye-catching red carpet looks in the process.
+Hollywood’s brightest stars arrived in London for the 2025 Baftas – and showed off a whole load of eye-catching red carpet looks in the process.

-The biggest names in the film industry opted for high sartorial drama when they arrived at the Royal Festival Hall on Sunday afternoon (16 February).
+The biggest names in the film industry opted for high sartorial drama when they descended upon the Royal Festival Hall on Sunday afternoon (16 February) ahead of the ceremony.

-The event is always one of the highlights of awards season, and guests pulled out all the stops in sequinned gowns, fashion-forward tailoring and monochromatic outfits.
+The event, which recognises the year’s best films and TV shows,is always a highlight of awards season, and guests pulled out all the stops in sequinned gowns, fashion-forward tailoring and monochromatic outfits.

 Here are some of the most striking looks straight from the red carpet…